Neod0Matrix/pixiv-crawler/README.md

     Remember delete login.cr info before push or commit issue

-    Two question: mainpage request only first page and daily-rank r18 403 error, their reason are same: login website failed, you can try this: unlogin your account from Pixiv, then use browser visit this two url, R18 will return a 403 error, mainpage 2 will return first page
+    Two question: mainpage request only first page and daily-rank r18 403 error, their reason are same: login website failed, server give you a no-login guest page This guest mode not support R18 daily-rank and more 20 illustrator artworks watch So we need to reslove this problem

-    Pixiv use POST way to handle login, use GET way to handle others request